SuhiG/rasengan.github.io/_pages/about.md

 ---
 **“Impossible only means that you haven’t found the solution yet.”** – *Anonymous*

-I am a 3rd year doctoral candidate at the tokyo institute of Technology.
+I am a 3rd year doctoral candidate at the Tokyo Institute of Technology.
 My current research interest are,
 - Coherent Computing
 - Qauntum Computing